-Homily for the Our Lady of Good Counsel Women of Distinction Awards Cathedral of the Immaculate Conception
+Homily for the Springfield Diocesan Council of Catholic Women Our Lady of Good Counsel Women of Distinction Awards Mass Cathedral of the Immaculate Conception Springfield, Illinois

-June 21, 2014
+June 24, 2023

-+ Most Reverend Thomas John Paprocki Bishop of Springfield in Illinois
+†Most Reverend Thomas John Paprocki Bishop of Springfield in Illinois

-Reverend Monsignors and Fathers, [Deacons, consecrated men and women], members of the Diocesan Council of Catholic Women, my dear brothers and sisters in Christ; it is good for us to be here as we celebrate this Mass during which several women will receive the Our Lady of Good Counsel Women of Distinction Award.
+Reverend Fathers, Deacons, consecrated religious, members of the Springfield Diocesan Council of Catholic Women, my dear brothers and sisters in Christ: it is good for us to be here as we celebrate this Mass, during which several women chosen from parishes from across our diocese will receive the "Our Lady of Good Counsel Women of Distinction Award."
+I give thanks to each of you for your generosity, your faith, and your love for which you were nominated to receive this award, and I give thanks to God for the way that His grace and goodness have been made visible in your lives and how your fidelity to Him has born such abundant fruit for His Kingdom.

-During our Entrance Procession for today's Mass, we all joined in singing the familiar hymn: "Christ, Be Our Light", in which we pray for the light of Christ to shine in this church in which we are gathered today.
+During our Entrance Procession for today's Mass, we all joined in singing the familiar hymn: "Christ, Be Our Light," in which we pray for the light of Christ to shine in this church in which we are gathered today.

+Our first reading today from the Prophet Isaiah concluded with the message, "I will make you a light to the nations, that my salvation may reach to the ends of the earth" (Is 49:1-6).
+Today's liturgy celebrates the birth of John the Baptist, who prepares the way for Our Savior.
 Jesus uses the image of light to describe Himself when He says: "I am the light of the world" (John 8:12).
-In the first chapter of John's Gospel, He is described as the light that shines in the darkness from the very beginning of creation (cf John 1:5).
+In the first chapter of John's Gospel, He is described as the light that shines in the darkness from the very beginning of creation (cf. John 1:5).
 He is the light foretold by the Prophet Isaiah who wrote that "The people who walked in darkness have seen a great light; Upon those who lived in a land of gloom a light has shone" (Isaiah 9:2).

 This theme of light used to describe Christ finds a visible manifestation inside of virtually every Catholic church in the form of candles.
 At a very minimum, each altar is adorned with candles which are lit during the Mass.
 It is also common to have votive candles placed in various devotional areas of a church, as you can see here in the three shrines on the north wall of the Cathedral.
 The presence of light reminds us of our nearness to Christ, especially here in the Church where we come to draw close to His light through our participation in the sacraments and in our prayers.